Using external hardware

 - Connect the audio out of the hardware device to the input on your audio interface

-- If your device also has a MIDI out port, then you can connect it to Live if you wish to record MIDI data from the hardware.
+- If your device also has a MIDI out port, then you can connect it to Live if you want to record MIDI data into Live.
 Connect the MIDI out port of your device to the MIDI in port on your MIDI interface.

 - If the device supports MIDI or Audio over USB, then connect it to your computer using a USB cable

 If you are monitoring hardware within Live (in order to process its sound with effects and/or record it):